muratk3n/thirdwave/en/tweets/2019/week34.md

 Siemens
 [working](https://twitter.com/Siemens_Energy/status/1162985042496380929)
-on hydrogen directly in turbines (no fuel-cell, no electricity).
-Interesting.
-GE [has](https://muratk3n.github.io/thirdwave/en/2019/06/ge-h2.html) some know-how on that too.
+on hydrogen directly in turbines (seperate from electr tech).
+GE [has](https://muratk3n.github.io/thirdwave/en/2019/06/ge-h2.html) some know-how on that.

-BTW - there are some acct allegations on GE?
-Is it real or a hit job...?
+BTW - there are some accounting allegations on GE?
+Real or a hit job...?
 U have to be careful around these fossil motherfuckers.

 *2019-8-20 9:13:14*